#Custom Error

 to assume the function cannot throw.

-@function@typeParamT - The function type to execute (sync or async) or a Promise type.@typeParamE - The error type to return if catch is used.@exampleSync try-catch
+@function@typeParamT - The function type to execute (sync or async) or a Promise type.@typeParamE - The error type to return if catch is used.@returnsA Result or ResultAsync wrapping the function's return value or the caught error.@exampleSync try-catch

 import { Result } from '@praha/byethrow';